Where's the Trail in Wyoming?

 - Teton Wilderness Segment.
 This includes the southern portion of Yellowstone National Park, along the Snake River.
 The terrain is heavily forested, with much of it recovering from fires.
 Stream crossings can be hazardous until the snow has melted.
 A highlight is the Parting of the Waters, where a single creek divides into branches running into both the Atlantic and the Pacific.

 - Gros Ventre Segment.
 This is the location of historic Union Pass and the nearby Triple Divide, where waters of the Mississippi, Columbia, and Colorado basins meet.
-The location of the portion north of Union Pass is currently under review by the Forest Service.
-Use care to follow the sketchily marked route here.
+Much of the route has been relocated and improved, as described in the Supplement for the Wyoming guidebook.

 - Bridger Wilderness Segment.The popular Wind River Mountains, with rugged alpine scenery and excellent trails.
 Crowded in midsummer, but worth it for the above-timberline experience of mountains and lakes.
 Alternate routes provide access to Titcomb Basin and Cirque of the Towers.